hackersanddesigners/obfuscation/dev/back/README.md

 Once authenticated, you will be presented with the content management environment.
 On the top right, there are the buttons to log out and change the interface language.
 On the left side, there is a navigation menu with all the collections and single types.
 The rest of the interface is the editing area.
 It changes based on the part of the navigation that you are in.

+### 📄 Single Types

+Single types are only one entry.

+The **ticker** entry has one field, a 'phrase', the one-liner that shows up in the website on the bottom.
+If you want the ticker to link to a part of the website, include one relative link in the phrase.

 ### 🗄️ Collections

 Collections contain many entries.
 When choosing a collection, you can view, filter, sort, search, create, edit, publish, unpublish or delete an entry.